Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ## Data Visualization and Analysis:
+The entire visualization and analysis can be found in the ".ipynb" named https://github.com/Vishnukk33/Twitter-Project/blob/master/Data_Visualization.ipynb.

 ### Initialization and Preprocessing
 Files and variables required for visualization were imported and declared in this section.